 Planning Board Chair Robert Best was present to share some updates with the Council.
-He began by stating 1 2 that since July 1st, the Planning Board has taken action on 45 applications, including but not limited to minor 3 subdivisions, lot line adjustments, home occupations, and waivers of full site plan review.
-Some noteworthy 4 among them relates to 57 and 59 DW Highway, which was a site plan for a 100,000 square foot warehouse building with 66,000 square foot manufacturing addition.
-At the Gilbert Crossing site owned by the Flatley 5 Company, there was approval for a 120,000 square foot high bay warehouse and 96 additional residential 6 7 units.
-At 50 Robert Milligan Parkway, they reviewed a site plan for a 323,750 square foot warehouse and 8 distribution center.
-The former Brookstone building was proposed to convert to 90 apartments and was 9 reviewed by the Planning Board.
+He began by stating that since July 1st, the Planning Board has taken action on 45 applications, including but not limited to minor subdivisions, lot line adjustments, home occupations, and waivers of full site plan review.
+Some noteworthy among them relates to 57 and 59 DW Highway, which was a site plan for a 100,000 square foot warehouse building with 66,000 square foot manufacturing addition.
+At the Gilbert Crossing site owned by the Flatley Company, there was approval for a 120,000 square foot high bay warehouse and 96 additional residential units.
+At 50 Robert Milligan Parkway, they reviewed a site plan for a 323,750 square foot warehouse and distribution center.
+The former Brookstone building was proposed to convert to 90 apartments and was reviewed by the Planning Board.

 Mr. Best then shared some membership changes, stating that Jaimie von Schoen and Brian Dano joined the board as full members, and Maureen Tracey joined as an alternate member.
 There is currently one alternate vacancy that remains.
-For terms, he shared that Jamie, Nelson, and his terms are all up for renewal this year.
-The Council then discussed with Mr. Best the growing community and the need for more affordable housing options for both the younger and older generations.
+For terms, he shared that Jaimie von Schoen, Nelson Disco, and his terms are all up for renewal this year.
+The Council then discussed with Mr. Best the apartment growth patterns in the Town and the concerns expressed by residents about them.